jupyterhub/jupyterhub-deploy-docker/README.md

 In this form, you will specify the OAuth application's callback URL in this format: `https://<myhost.mydomain>/hub/oauth_callback`.

-After submitting the GitHub form, your registered GitHub OAuth application is assigned a unique Client ID and Client Secret.
+After you submit the GitHub form, GitHub registers your OAuth application and assigns a unique Client ID and Client Secret.
 The Client Secret should be kept private.

-You must pass the GitHub OAuth Client ID, Client Secret and OAuth callback url to JupyterHub at runtime.
+At JupyterHub's runtime, you must pass the GitHub OAuth Client ID, Client Secret and OAuth callback url.
 You can do this by either:

 - setting the `GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET`, and
   `OAUTH_CALLBACK_URL` environment variables when you run the